-One of the most gripping and well-written gangster flicks to ever come out of Hollywood, Goodfellas tells the story of three friends and professional criminals as they seek to rise through the ranks in the local mob.
+One of the most gripping and well-written gangster flicks to ever come out of Hollywood, Goodfellas is one of those movies you must see.
+It tells the story of three friends and professional criminals as they seek to rise through the ranks in the local mob.
 As the plot unfolds, the characters are forced to make a choice between looking out for themselves and staying loyal to the men they consider brothers.

 Despite the fact that it’s a bona fide gangster movie, Goodfellas contains a number of highly applicable business and life lessons for the conscious observer.
 Notice how the film expertly illustrates the importance of trust (in business and in friendship), frugality with your finances, and staying the hell away from debt (especially if your lenders have a habit of putting people in body bags).

 “Don’t let yourself get attached to anything you are not willing to walk out on in 30 seconds flat if you feel the heat around the corner.” – Neil McCauley

 Neil and his crew of professional criminals play the game to win it.
 Banks, vaults, armored cars, if there’s a target with a big payday attached to it, you can be certain that they will be there.
 But when a botched job puts the cops on their trail, team joins up for one final heist to ‘earn’ their retirement and achieve their happily ever after.